pivotal/docs-tap/tap-gui/techdocs/usage.md

           s3ForcePathStyle: false
     ```

-2. Update your installation from the `tanzu` CLI.
+2. Update your installation from the Tanzu CLI.

   * If you installed Tanzu Application Platform GUI as part of the Tanzu Application Platform package (in other words, if you installed it by running `tanzu package install tap ...`) then run: